huangJC0429/label-utilize-GCN/README.md

 # ELU-GCN:  Effectively Label-Utilizing Graph Convolutional Network

-This repository contains an implementation of ELU-GCN:  Effectively Label-Utilizing Graph Convolutional Network.
+This repository contains an implementation of Enhancing the Influence of Labels on Unlabeled Nodes in Graph Convolutional Networks.

 ## Dependencies
 - CUDA 10.2.89